 Note: Do not remove or replace a preinstalled wireless module by yourself.
-For module replacement, you must contact Lenovo service first.
+For replacement, you must contact Lenovo service first.
 Lenovo is not responsible for any damage caused by unauthorized replacement.

-• For a user-replaceable wireless WAN module, this label directs you to consult this user guide for the actual FCC ID and IC certification number.
+• For a user-installable wireless-WAN module, this label directs you to consult this user guide for the actual FCC ID and IC certification number.

-The FCC ID and IC Certification number label for the user-replaceable wireless WAN module is affixed to the wireless module 1 (available on some models) installed in your computer.
+The FCC ID and IC Certification number label for the user-installable wireless-WAN module is affixed to the wireless-WAN module 1 (available on some models) installed in the computer.

-Note: For the user-replaceable wireless module, ensure that you use only Lenovo-authorized wireless modules for the computer.
+Note: For the user-installable wireless module, ensure that you use only Lenovo-authorized wireless module for the computer.
 Otherwise, an error message will be displayed and the computer will beep when you turn on the computer.